 “In seeking understanding and meaning, the researcher is positioned with participants as a partner in the discovery and generation of knowledge, where both direct interpretations, and categorical or thematic grouping of findings are used” (Harrison, Birks, Franklin, & Mills, 2017, p.
 8).
 The researcher will organize the data and analyze it to reveal any common themes within the interview transcripts, this will be accomplished by assigning codes to the information.
 “The process of coding involves aggregating the text…into small categories of information…and assigning a label to the code” (Creswell, 2013, p.
 184).
 The researcher will note if the participants exhibit any positive or negative attitudes related to comments attached to any specific theme.
 If using a coding software, such as NVivo, the researcher will create nodes and connect the data to the node as appropriate for further analysis.
 Frequency counts of specific topics in the participant responses will be conducted as part of the analysis in order to quantify the data and form impressions of the findings.

-Based on the analysis of the evidence, the researcher will “present a coherent, consistent picture” (Newman, 2011, p.
+Based on the analysis of the evidence, this researcher will “present a coherent, consistent picture” (Newman, 2011, p.
 174) of the findings.
 “The overall interpretation will be the researcher’s understanding of the participants understanding of the phenomenon of interest” (Merriam & Tisdell, 2016, p.
 25).
 Mason (2002) emphasizes that the researcher must appreciate that

 the interview method is heavily dependent on people’s capacities to verbalize, interact, conceptualize and remember.
 [Therefore, it is] important not to treat understandings generated in an interview as though they are a direct reflection of understandings ‘already existing’ outside of the interview interaction, as though [one is] simply excavating facts. (p.
 64)